-- Even though the individual has formally stated they wish to cut down or stop their use of the drug, they cannot do so.
+- Even though the individual has formally stated they wish to cut down or stop their drug use, they cannot do so.

-- The individual spends significant amounts of time trying to get the drug, using it, or recovering from its use.
+- The individual spends significant time trying to get the drug, using it, or recovering from it.

-- The individual continues to use MDMA even though its use results in significant issues with their personal relationships, jobs, school, and other important areas.
+- The individual continues to use MDMA even though it results in significant issues with their relationships, jobs, school, and other important areas.

-- Even though the individual recognizes that their use of the drug is resulting in psychological or physical problems, they continue to use molly.
+- Even though the individual recognizes that their drug use results in psychological or physical problems, they continue to use molly.

 MDMA Risks of Overdose

 High doses of MDMA can influence the body’s capacity to direct temperature.
-This can prompt a spike in internal heat level that can occasionally bring about liver, kidney, heart failure, or even death.
-The drug’s utilization brings about releasing three chemicals in the brain: serotonin, norepinephrine, and dopamine.
-These are the brain’s neurotransmitters, and they impact sleep, mood, and appetite.
+This can prompt a spike in internal heat levels that can occasionally bring about liver, kidney, heart failure, or even death.
+The drug’s utilization releases three chemicals in the brain: serotonin, norepinephrine, and dopamine.
+These are the brain’s neurotransmitters and impact sleep, mood, and appetite.
 Because MDMA affects the serotonin levels when the drug wears off, the user may feel depressed, agitated, and scared.
 MDMA overdose usually happens because of the mix of a wide range of drugs along with exhaustion

 MDMA Addiction Treatment